Written by Tomas Meskauskas

-Police Central e-crime Unit is a ransomware which locks computer user's desktop and asks to pay a fine of £100.
+Police Central e-crime Unit is ransomware that locks computer users' desktops, demanding payment of £100 fines.
 This malicious program is targeted at computer users who live in Great Britain.
-The message that is presented to people who gets infected with this scam states that you computer has been locked because you have been violating copyright laws.
-Internet criminals who designed and released this screen locker are hoping that you will fall for this trickery and you will pay the fine to unlock your PC.
+The message presented to users whose systems are infected with this scam states that their computer has been locked due to a violation of copyright laws.
+Internet criminals who designed and released this screen locker, hope that you will fall for their trickery and pay the fine to unlock your PC.

-To further scare you into believing that this message is real and it comes from Police Central e-crime Unit this screen locker access your web cam and displays a video of you or whatever your web cam is pointing at.
-Having in mind that most PC users are using web cams for live chat purposes (Skype, etc.) you will see an image of yourself in this ransomware.
-When creating this scam Cyber criminals were aware of the fact that many computer users are using P2P networks to download copyrighted music, videos etc. and this ransowmware can look very authentic.
-Till now none of the authorities are using such methods to fight Internet piracy issues.
-You should ignore this message and remove Police Central e-crime Unit scam from your computer, don't pay for this fake screen locker - you will send your money to Internet criminals.
+To further scare you into believing that this message is authentic, and originating from the Police Central e-crime Unit, the screen locker accesses your web cam and displays a video of you or whatever your web cam is pointing at.
+Bearing in mind that most PC users make use of web cams for live chat purposes (for example, using Skype, etc.), they are likely to see an image of themselves within this ransomware.
+When creating this scam, Cyber criminals were aware that many computer users access P2P networks to download copyrighted music, videos, etc. and thus, this ransomware can appear to be authentic.
+Until recently, no authorities employed these methods to fight Internet piracy issues, and therefore, you should ignore this message and remove the Police Central e-crime Unit scam from your computer.
+Do not pay for this fake screen locker - you will be sending your money to Internet criminals.

-Another variant of this ransomware virus - PCeU (Police Central e-crime Unit) "Your Internet service provider is blocked", originates from a family called Revoyem (DirtyDecrypt).
-Notice that at the time of writing this article no known tools are available to decrypt the files encrypted by this ransomware virus.
+Another variant of this ransomware virus, PCeU (Police Central e-crime Unit) "Your Internet service provider is blocked", originates from a family of similar rogue programs called Revoyem (DirtyDecrypt).
+At time of writing, no known tools are available to decrypt the files encrypted by this ransomware virus.

-Most commonly Police Central e-crime Unit screen locker is distributed through malicious websites which exploits security vulnerabilities in user's PC and executes this ransomware on your computer.
-Such misleading websites are created daily, Internet criminals are also able to hijack legitimate websites and make them another distribution point for their bogus software and screen lockers.
-To avoid Police Central e-crime Unit from entering your PC you should update your operating system and all of your installed programs, you should also use a legitimate antivirus and anti-spyware programs.
-Don't fall for this deceptive message and remove this scam from your PC.
+The Police Central e-crime Unit screen locker is commonly distributed through malicious websites, which exploit security vulnerabilities in users' PCs and execute this ransomware on their computers.
+These misleading websites are created daily, and Internet criminals are also able to hijack legitimate websites, making them another distribution point for bogus software and screen lockers.
+To avoid the Police Central e-crime Unit from infiltrating your PC, update your operating system and installed programs regularly and use legitimate antivirus and anti-spyware programs.
+Do not fall for this deceptive message and remove this scam from your PC immediately.

 PCeU virus removal: